 As Coronavirus restrictions begin to ease Warwick District Council is making funding available to help support community organisations through the ‘recovery’ phase to enable them to deliver essential services to vulnerable people most impacted by Covid-19 in keeping with Government guidance.

-The Community Emergency Response Fund (the Fund) aims to deliver immediate funding to those most in need; it is specifically targeted at organisations who have a role in supporting the Warwick District community and are experiencing short-term financial hardship or ceasing of operations due to COVID-19, or simply need funding to provide, adapt or increase their services for community benefit during this crisis.
+The Community Economic Recovery Fund (the Fund) aims to deliver immediate funding to those most in need; it is specifically targeted at local organisations who have a role in supporting the Warwick District community and are experiencing short-term financial hardship and/or have had to cease operations due to COVID-19, or simply need funding to provide, adapt or increase their services for community benefit in the aftermath of this crisis.

 Organisations to be supported